gurmankalkat/capitol-ai-assessment/README.md

 - Node/Express API listens on `PORT` (default 4000) and serves the built React app plus the `/api/pipeline` endpoint
 - Python virtualenv is created inside the container to run `server/src/pipeline.py`

+## Assumptions
+- Raw CMS `content_elements` may include images, tables, embeds, etc.; only `type === "text"` elements are extracted for embeddings.
+- Documents should include canonical metadata (IDs, URLs, publish dates) in expected fields; missing/invalid timestamps are skipped with warnings

 ## Technologies Used

 **Frontend is built with:**